-In support of the effort to meet federal reporting requirements for State Performance Plan (SPP) Indicator 4, the vendor (ICF) administered the Early Intervention Services Family Survey of the Maryland Infants and Toddlers Program (MITP).
-Surveys were completed by the parents/guardians of children who received early intervention services through the MITP program in 2018-19.
-The Survey was launched in mid-September and closed in mid-November.
+In support of the effort to meet federal reporting requirements for State Performance Plan (SPP) Indicator 4, ICF administered the Early Intervention Services Family Survey of the Maryland Infants and Toddlers Program (MITP).
+Surveys were completed by the parents/guardians of children who received early intervention services through the MITP program in 2019-20.
+The Survey was launched in mid-September and closed at the end of November.

-As in prior years, the 2018-19 Survey consists of items obtained from the National Center for Special Education Accountability Monitoring (NCSEAM) item bank.
+As in prior years, the 2019-2020 Survey consists of items obtained from the National Center for Special Education Accountability Monitoring (NCSEAM) item bank.
 The Survey includes 22 core questions, two demographic questions, and two questions for parents of children older than three receiving early intervention services through an Extended Individualized Family Service Plan (IFSP).

-The MSDE provided the external evaluation team with a data file of all active eligible children as of June 30, 2019 receiving early intervention services across 24 local Infants and Toddlers Programs (ITPs), including children and families receiving services through an Extended IFSP.
+MSDE provided the ICF team with the names and addresses of children between the ages of birth through 4 years who received early intervention services through the MITP program in 2019-2020; a total of 9,769 households.
+A survey packet addressed to the "Parent or Guardian of [name of child]" was prepared for each household.
 Each child was also assigned a unique identifier; this identifier was included on each printed survey.
 Printed surveys were batched by county and delivered in boxes to the appropriate county's Local Infants and Toddlers Program (LITP) director.
-These directors were responsible for distributing the surveys to families.
-Directors also received a Frequently Asked Questions document that contained answers to common questions about the purpose of the survey.
+It was decided that the directors were still responsible for distributing the surveys to families during the COVID-19 pandemic via direct mail.
+In previous years, providers were able to hand deliver surveys to parents during their Infants and Toddlers meetings and services with families.
+Directors also received a Frequently Asked Questions document that contained answers to common questions about the purpose of the survey in order to assist families with any questions they may have.

 Families also had the opportunity to complete the survey in English or Spanish online.
 Families could either use the identifier located on their printed survey to login to the survey, or they could complete an alternative version of the survey that did not require them to login.
 Respondents completing the alternative version of the survey were required to answer several demographic questions that are not included on the primary version of the survey.
-A bilingual telephone and email help desk was maintained for parents for the duration of the survey.
+A bilingual telephone and email help desk were maintained for parents for the duration of the survey.